 For more information, refer to EcoStruxure Machine Expert EtherNet/IP User guide.

 Maintenance Page

-The Maintenance page provides access to the controller data for maintenance capabilities.
+The Maintenance page provides access to the /usr folders of the controller flash memory (see page 30) and various informations that are useful for device maintenance purposes.